 Midgley's contribution was to develop Freon, which made it possible to produce air conditioning units small enough to cool a typical home (Bernstein 2002).
-The rate of adoption of air conditioning in houses is documented in the figure below.29
+The pent-up demand for affordable air conditioning can be seen in the rapid rate of adoption.
+In the United States between 1960 and 1999, the percent of households that had air conditioning leaped from about 10% to about 70% (Moore and Simon 1999, p.
+19).
+By The rate of adoption of air conditioning in houses is documented in the figure below.31